jessicarush/react-notes/notes.md

 > To update an existing project to a new version of react-scripts, open the [changelog](https://github.com/facebook/create-react-app/blob/main/CHANGELOG.md), find the version you’re currently on (check package.json in this folder if you’re not sure), and apply the migration instructions for the newer versions.

 In most cases bumping the react-scripts version in package.json and running npm install (or yarn install) in this folder should be enough, but it’s good to consult the changelog for potential breaking changes.

+> :warning: March 22, 2023 Update: Since CRA is dead atm, you should [migrate to Vite](https://cathalmacdonnacha.com/migrating-from-create-react-app-cra-to-vite).
+Eventually, CRA will be morphed into a launcher where you will be able to choose your framework or build-tool.

 ## Learning Questions